blister-pack/odinproject_javascript_course/README.md

 --31/03/2024
 - I'm slowing down too much.
 But it's really hard to get through all these docs.
 Pushing more through today.
 - Function basics (finally something interesting)
+- Completed the lesson.
+Exercises are okay.
+As always, the reading part of these lessons is just too long.
+I get overwhelming info I don't get to use, meaning I will forget it.
+Also the amount of repetition between articles makes it so much more tedious.